 While abroad, you will be staying in popular and centrally-located European hotels with the exception of our time in London, where you will be housed in the ivy-covered hospitality facilities of Regent's University in London.

 The program fee does not include airfare or tuition.

-- The last day of program activities is July 5, 2016.
+- The last day of program activities is July 2, 2018.
 Participants may plan their own travel after this date — that is, no earlier than July 3, 2018.

-Students are allowed to arrive in Europe before the program begins, or stay later after the program ends.
-This choice is up to each individual, and these plans must be disclosed to the BBE staff.
+Students are allowed to arrive in Europe before the program begins or stay after the program ends.
+This choice is up to each individual, but these plans must be disclosed to the BBE staff.
 Students must be present in Prague for the first day of the program and must not plan any independent travel until after the program has concluded in London.